New Features (May 2017)

 The PCT number supplied does not correspond with the PCT Filing Date indicated.

-When the PCT year is converted to 4 digit year, the following conditions are verified:
+When the PCT year is converted to 4 digit year, the following

 - If the PCT filing date is 12/31/1999 or earlier, then the PCT Application Patent Number should contain a four-digit year that begins with 19.